-Are you visiting Montreal?
-Do you live here and are looking for a fun way to (re)discover your city?
+Are you looking for things to do in Montreal?
 You must try this scavenger hunt to visit old Montreal!
-It will take you around and through the entire perimeter while throwing challenges your way, giving you some history and offer up some local tips.
+It will take you around and through the entire perimeter while throwing challenges your way, giving you some history, and offers up some local tips.

 - Notre-Dame Basilica of Montreal